jeffreypaul15/Sunpy3D/proposal.md

 - Get started on working with the code documentation of the existing code.
 I have already gotten started on writing the docstrings and examples for plotting here.
 - Begin with the setting up of documentation via Sphinx and gain information regarding the types of testing that are required.
 - I shall also begin work on setting up the project for packaging.
-- As `PyVista` has no existing figure testing methodology, I shall perform figure testing by loading the 3D plot in 2D through `matplotlib` and then running `Pytest-mpl` to perform figure comparisons.